bobye/d2suite/README.md

 # d2lib
-`d2lib` is a C++ library of discrete distribution
-(d2) based data processing framework.
+`d2lib` is a C++ library of discrete distribution (d2) based large-scale data processing framework.
 It also contains a collection of computing tools supporting the analysis of d2 data.

 *[under construction]*